Aref Al-Haj: Al-Hussein

-On 16 July 2024, Aref Al-Haj signed a permanent contract with Al-Hussein SC.
+On 16 July 2024, Aref Al-Haj signed a permanent contract with Al-Hussein.

 International career

 Al-Haj was a youth international for Jordan, having represented the Jordanian under-23 team at the 2024 AFC U-23 Asian Cup that took place in Qatar.
 In December 2023, Al-Haj was included in the Jordan national team for the preliminary 30-man squad for the 2023 AFC Asian Cup in Qatar.
 However, he failed to make the cut.

 Playing style

-Aref Al-Haj is described as a tall and graceful player, who has exceptional close control, dazzling feet, a real eye for a pass and strong finishing ability.
+Aref Al-Haj has been described as a technically proficient player, noted for his close control, passing ability, and finishing.
 He is capable of playing at an advanced role on the right, in behind a central striker or as a part of a front two.